Field of Lies: Event

 The division of the realm between Lothar and Charles stirred up Frankish aristocrats.
 The various dissatisfied nobles and clans of the Frankish realm caused Lothar, Pepin and Louis to form a common league against their father and to muster a large army of supporters.
 The brothers called upon Pope Gregory IV hoping that he of all people could help reconcile father to sons.
 Rumors began to circulate that if there was any disobedience to the Pope’s will or that of Louis the Pious’ sons, the Pope would excommunicate Louis the Pious and his bishops.

-An assembly was held in Alsace in 833 CE.
+An assembly was held in Alsace in 833.
 This assembly included the convergence of Louis the Pious, his three elder sons, their respective forces and Pope Gregory (with his entourage).
 This event was to be known as the Field of Lies, because those who had sworn fealty to the emperor betrayed him to join his sons.
 It was here that Louis had to confront his sons and their moral pretext of defending the realm.

 As Louis stood in battle formation he received Pope Gregory.
 The Pope reported hearing that Louis was having an ongoing struggle between his sons and that Gregory was there to help them all to gain peace.
 Louis stated his position and Pope Gregory returned to the Emperor's sons, but his efforts to attain a mutual peace was in vain.
 Due to bribes, threats or seduction by promises, Louis’ sworn supporters were surging to the side of his sons and joining their followers.
 The defection grew in momentum as the days passed and Lothar, Pepin and Louis were threatening to launch an attack on their father.
 Louis found himself in a position where, if an armed conflict were to take place, he would be overwhelmed by his sons' forces.

 The Emperor agreed to meet his sons on the field.
 There, Louis told them to remember the promises they had made to him and his son (Charles) then proceeded to their camp.
 They told their father to abandon his camp and join them at theirs, which he did.
 At the camp of Lothar, Pepin and Louis, Louis the Pious was held in a pavilion designed for the specific purpose of keeping him at the camp.